crudick/upstart-web-project/README.md

 3. **Access the Application:**
    - Open your browser to http://localhost:3000
-   - Use the navigation buttons to switch between "Create User" and "Create Loan" forms
+   - Browse public polls or create an account to start creating your own polls
-   - Fill out the forms and submit to create users and loans via the API
+   - Use the dashboard to manage your polls and view analytics

 ## Project Structure